jeff-winn/homebridge-automower-platform/docs/_getting_started/step-1a-configuring-password-authentication.md

 2. Enter the Application Key: ```78e47163-dd2a-48bf-9af9-3cec8cadae00```
 3. Enter the email address used for your Husqvarna Connect account.
 4. Enter your password used for your Husqvarna Connect account.
+5. Click Save.
+6. Restart Homebridge.

+Your configuration should look like this:

 {% include lightbox.html src="/assets/images/plugin-config-sample-password.png" title="An example of the plugin configuration user interface using Password authentication" class="thumbnail" %}
-5. Click Save.

 ### Manually
 Be advised, attempting to install the plug-in manually is undocumented and could result in your Homebridge server experiencing problems.
 If you wish to continue to install manually, you do so at your own risk.